 In Robotech: New Generation, Scott Bernard spends an entire episode in this state after the heroes go to join a force of over 6000 soldiers (and giant robots) only to find the entire army completely wiped out.
 He only snaps out of it to save a helpless amnesiac girl (whom he then names after his dead fiancé.
 Yeah...).

 Considering she's a cloned human/invid hybrid created from the remains of his dead fiancé and dropped in his path explicitly so he'd stop and find her this actually makes sense in a creepy kind of way.
 She does however get her own name later, Ariel, before gaining phenomenal cosmic powers as she isn't just a cloned human/invid hybrid she's the daughter of the Invid Regis and an Invid Princess.

-Takatsuki from Wandering Son seizes up and curls up on the ground when her gym teacher yells at her to wear a bra.
-Her class thinks it's funny, but being a transsexual, she takes it badly.
-She gets over it, and does some shopping.
+Yoshino Takatsuki from Wandering Son seizes up and curls up on the ground when the gym teacher yells at him to wear a bra.
+The class thinks it's funny, but being a female-to-male transsexual, he takes it badly.
+He gets over it, and does some shopping.

 Peacemaker Kurogane: Quite a lot of characters have several, with Tetsunosuke being the most frequent victim.
 Also, Suzu after he finds his master Yoshida dead.